mission

 Empowering Student Success Through AI: Changing Expectations' Mission

-AI for Social Justice & Equity in Education
+AI for opportunity in Education

 Artificial intelligence is transforming education, but without intentional inclusivity, it risks deepening existing inequalities.
-Our programs, including the Black Girls in AI Coding Makerspace and My Brother’s Keeper AI Coding Makerspace, directly address bias in AI by ensuring that students develop, manage, and use AI tools that reflect their lived experiences.
+Our programs, including the Black Girls in AI Coding Makerspace and My Brother’s Keeper AI Coding Makerspace, directly address bias in AI by ensuring that learners develop, manage, and use AI tools that reflect their lived experiences.

 Through our AI Voice Chatbots for Social Justice Initiative, students design inclusive AI models that challenge systemic biases and uplift their communities.
 Learners gain hands-on experience with AI tools like ChatGPT and ChatBlackGPT for personalized education.